w3c/wai-resource-list/content/index.md

 [Using Combined Expertise to Evaluate Web Accessibility](/test-evaluate/combined-expertise/) :   Discusses skill sets and considerations for collaborative review.

-### Standards
+## For Developers of Evaluation Tools and Methodologies

+**[WCAG 2 Test Rules](/standards-guidelines/act/rules/about/)** describe how to test conformance to Web Content Accessibility Guidelines (WCAG) success criteria.
+They are primarily for developers of evaluation tools and methodologies.

-Specifications for writing accessibility test rules (ACT Rules Format) and expressing test results (EARL) are introduced in [Evaluation Standards Overview](/standards-guidelines/evaluation/).
+Specifications for expressing test results (EARL) and for writing accessibility test rules (Accessibility Conformance Testing (ACT) Rules Format) are introduced in [Evaluation Standards Overview](/standards-guidelines/evaluation/).

 {% include_cached excol.html type="end" %}